 Matthew achieved his Ph.D. in the philosophy of education from Macquarie University in Sydney, Australia while completing doctoral research at the Ontario Institute for Studies in Education (OISE).
-He is presently a Professor in the School of Education at Trinity Western University, British Columbia, Canada.
-Matthew is the Director of the "institute of Indigenous Issues and Perspectives (IIIP).
-His primary interests are in epistemological inclusion in education, Aboriginal pedagogy, outcomes, assessment and philosophy.
-Matthew has published three books, Changing Careers to Become a Teacher: A Study of Mature Age Preservice Teachers in Career Transition and Foundations of Education: A Christian Vision (editor and author); and What Teachers Need to Know: Topics of Inclusion (editor and author).
-He writes on a diversity of topics in education and spirituality using a philosophical lens for analysis.
+He is currently a Professor in the School of Education at Trinity Western University, British Columbia, Canada.
+Matthew is the Director of the Institute of Indigenous Issues and Perspectives (IIIP) and Vice President of the Association for the Advancement of Scandinavian Studies in Canada (AASSC).
+His primary interests are in the philosophy of education, environmental and outdoor learning, Indigenous sovereignty, Elderhood and worldview analysis.
+Matthew has published four books, Changing Careers to Become a Teacher; Foundations of Education: A Christian Vision (editor and author); What Teachers Need to Know: Topics of Inclusion (editor and author) and Perspective on Working Life (author).
+He writes on a diversity of topics in education, philosophy, and spirituality.

 B.Ed. at the University of New South Wales, Australia